apernet/mpis/readme.md

 MPIS is an eBPF-based "tunneling" technique.
 The word "tunnel" is stated in quotes since this is not actually a tunnel.
 It also has the benefit of not losing any MTU during "tunneling."

-It does come at a cost, though.
+It does come some costs.
 Namely:

-- To use this tunnel, you must have a connection that does not enforce source address filtering (a.k.a.
-Reverse Path Filtering);
+- To use this tunnel, you must have a connection that does not enforce source address filtering (a.k.a. reverse path filtering);
 - For each tunnel endpoint, it is only possible to pass traffic for hosts within the same subnet.
 The size of the source subnet can be up to /16;
 - The ability of IP-layer fragmentation may be affected, depending on the size of the subnet you decided to tunnel.